browserengineering/book/book/styles.md

     complex syntax but this is enough for our browser.

 Parsing functions can fail.
-The `word` function we just wrote raises an exception if `i` hasn't advanced though at least one character---otherwise it didn't point at a word to begin with.[^add-a-comma] Likewise, to check for a literal colon (or some other punctuation character) you'd do this:
+The `word` function we just wrote raises an exception if `i` hasn't advanced through at least one character---otherwise it didn't point at a word to begin with.[^add-a-comma] Likewise, to check for a literal colon (or some other punctuation character) you'd do this: